snltd/wavefront-sdk/README.md

 ## Examples

 First, let's list the IDs of the users in our account.
 The `list()` method will return a `Wavefront::Response` object.
-This in turn contains `Wavefront::Type::Status` and `Wavefront::Type::Response` objects, which can be accessed with the `status` and `response` methods respectively.
+This object has `status` and `response` methods. `status` always yields a structure containing `result`, `message` and `code` fields which can be inspected to ensure an API call was processed successfully.
+`response` gives you a the JSON response from the API, conveniently processed and turned into a [`Map`](https://github.com/ahoward/map) object.
+Map objects can be interrogated in various ways.
+For instance `map['items']`, `map[:items]` and `map.items` will all get you to the same place.

 ```ruby
 # Define our API endpoint.
 (This is not a valid token!)